 1 cup self raising flour (or 1cup plain flour with 1/2 teaspoon bicarb soda)

 oil for frying

 Apple fritters pictured above are fried in the batter without eggs.
 Egg batter will be puffier: use 1 egg to 1 cup of flour and reduce the milk quantity to 1/3 cup.
 Also, I don’t add any sugar to the butter as it burns easily, but rather dust it after frying.

 How To Make Apple Fritters

-To make batter, mix flour (and bicarb soda if using plain flour), salt and half the quantity of milk required.
-Using whisker, mix into thick batter and then add remaining milk.
-This way batter will be smooth, free of clumps and it’s easier to control the thickness.
+To make the batter, mix flour (and bicarb soda if using plain flour), salt, and half the quantity of milk required.
+Using a whisker, mix into a thick batter and then add the remaining milk.
+This way batter will be smooth, and free of clumps and it’s easier to control the thickness.
 Set aside.

 Wash and dry the apples, then core and slice them into 1 cm (1/3 inch) thick slices.

 Heat a heavy-based pan with oil 1 cm deep.
 Dip apple slices into batter, shake the excess and fry till golden brown, approx. 2-3 min.
 Turn carefully and fry the other side.